halcyonnouveau/racine/README.md

 # racine

-An elementary DNS server with geo-lookup for multi-region routing.
+A basic DNS server with geo-lookup for multi-region routing.

 ## Getting Started